Gotti (2018 film): Plot

-Mobster John Gotti addresses the audience, reflecting on his lengthy career in organized crime in New York City.
-In 1973, Aniello "Neil" Dellacroce, underboss to the Gambino crime family, tasks Gotti, a young associate, with killing gangster James McBratney, who is believed to have kidnapped and murdered boss Carlo Gambino's nephew Emanuel.
-After executing McBratney at a bar, Gotti is identified as his killer in 1974 and sentenced to 4 years at Green Haven Correctional Facility the following year; due to the Gambino family's influence, however, he is released on "medical furloughs" both for appointments with the family's dentist and for conducting further criminal business, including another hit.
-Paroled in July 1977 after 2 years, he reunites with his wife Victoria and children at their new residence in Howard Beach, Queens, and becomes a "made man", immediately climbing the Mafia hierarchy to become a capo.
+In 1973, Gambino crime family underboss Aniello "Neil" Dellacroce tasks John Gotti, a young associate, with killing gangster James McBratney, who is believed to have kidnapped and murdered boss Carlo Gambino's nephew Emanuel.
+After executing McBratney at a bar, Gotti is identified as his killer in 1974 and sentenced to 4 years' imprisonment at Green Haven Correctional Facility the following year.
+Released on parole in 1977 after 2 years, he reunites with his wife Victoria and their children and becomes a "made man", immediately climbing the Mafia hierarchy to become a capo.

 By 1979, Gotti operates out of the Bergin Hunt and Fish Club with his childhood friend Angelo Ruggiero.
 His oldest son John "Junior" Gotti enters the New York Military Academy, but aspires to join the Mafia.
 Despite Dellacroce's counsel and the assurances of fellow capo Frank DeCicco, Gotti mistrusts the Lucchese crime family's top underboss, Anthony Casso.
 On March 18, 1980, his 12-year-old middle son Frank is accidentally struck and killed by a car driven by John Favara, his next-door neighbor.
 Favara later disappears on July 28, and the only witness to his abduction, diner owner Leon Papon, is intimidated into silence.

-By 1985, the Gambino family has come under increased scrutiny, and Gotti becomes convinced that family boss Paul Castellano is too frail to lead effectively.
-Junior instigates a bar brawl that results in a man's death, infuriating his father.
-Federal authorities release embarrassing tapes, caught on an FBI wiretap of Gambino family meetings, that reveal Gotti's involvement in labor racketeering.
-He avoids conviction when the case goes to trial, but prosecutor Diane Giacalone, assistant attorney for the Eastern District of New York, discloses that his close associate, Wilfred "Willy Boy" Johnson, has been a confidential informant for the FBI since 1966; he agrees to give him a reprieve for betraying the family, but does not object when Johnson is eventually murdered on August 29, 1988.
+With the Gambino family having come under increased scrutiny in 1985, Gotti becomes convinced that family boss Paul Castellano is too frail to lead effectively.
+Junior, meanwhile, instigates a bar brawl that causes a patron's death, infuriating his father.
+Federal authorities release incriminating tapes, caught on an FBI wiretap of Gambino family meetings, that reveal Gotti's involvement in labor racketeering.
+He escapes conviction when the case goes to trial, but prosecutor Diane Giacalone, assistant attorney for the Eastern District of New York, discloses that his close associate, Wilfred "Willy Boy" Johnson, has been a confidential informant for the FBI since 1966.
+Gotti agrees to reprieve Johnson for betraying the family, but does not object when Johnson is eventually murdered on August 29, 1988.